Kazzro/ToDoApp/README.md

 4. API references

 # Build and Test
-TODO: Describe and show how to build your code and run the tests.

 src / main / java <- root directory

 src / main / resources <- resources directory

 src / test / java <- test directory

 for demonstration, run with "SPRING_PROFILES_ACTIVE=local", sets up a h2 database